brianquinlan/learn-rust/addlist/README.md

 Increment a number represented as a linked list.
 Each node contains a single digit and the most significant digit is stored in the head of the list.

+Do *not* reverse the linked-list before performing the increment.

 For example:

     [ 1 ] --> [ 2 ] --> [ 3 ]   =>   [ 1 ] --> [ 2 ] --> [ 4 ]